 What Is Venture Capital?

 Venture capital is often a pool of funds managed by a firm or corporation, but it can also be capital from very wealthy individuals.
-VCs infuse large amounts of capital (i.e. upwards of tens of millions of dollars) into young businesses.
-In exchange for their large investments, they’ll often demand large ownership stakes.
+VCs infuse large amounts of capital (i.e., upwards of tens of millions of dollars) into young businesses.
+In exchange for their large investments, they often demand large ownership stakes.

 When Should I Reach Out to Venture Capitalists?

 Venture capital funds invest in businesses with high potential returns.
-Generally, VCs make investments into companies that are past the minimum viable product stage, have figured out who they are and now just need to scale.
-Unlike angel investments, market traction is a requirement when seeking VC funding.
+Generally, VCs make investments into companies that are past the minimum viable product stage and are looking to scale up.
+Unlike angel investments, market traction is almost always a requirement when seeking VC funding.

 VCs can invest multiple times into your business during multiple rounds of the fundraising process.
-They typically invest during early-stage Series A and B rounds, but they can also get onboard during later Series C and D rounds.
+They often invest during early-stage Series A and B rounds, but they can also get onboard during later rounds.

 How Do I Pitch to Venture Capitalists?

 Venture capitalists are looking for companies on the verge of a large growth phase.
-They’re not interested in helping companies turn an idea into a business; they’re interested in turning a business into a billion-dollar giant.
+Usually, they’re interested in turning a business into a billion-dollar giant.
 Therefore, VCs are most interested in hearing about revenue and/or user growth.
-You have to be able to demonstrate that your users, revenue or both are growing and will continue to grow at a rate that requires a large investment to maintain.
+You have to be able to demonstrate that your users, revenue, or both are growing and will continue to grow at a rate that requires a large investment to maintain.

-When it comes to approaching VCs, it’s very much a relationship game.
+When it comes to approaching VCs, networking is key.
 It’s rare to receive a check from an investor without having a relationship already in place or at least a mutual connection among your networks.
 To gain access into the VC network, attend VC events and connect with people associated with the VC industry.
-If you have a great product and you hustle hard enough, you’ll be able to build the necessary relationships.

 How Do I Manage the Relationship After They Invest?